Skip to section navigation Skip to main content

-The Upper Colorado basin is facing increasing demands on water resources, and there are many unanswered questions about how these demands could affect the region’s environment and communities.
-The Water Center at CMU seeks to coordinate research and education on these issues.
+The Upper Colorado basin is facing increasing demands on water resources, and there are many unanswered questions about how these demands could affect the region's environment and communities.
+The Water Center at CMU seeks to coordinate research, education and dialogue on these issues.

 Studying Water at Colorado Mesa University

-• Colorado Mesa University offers two degree programs focused on water: an interdisciplinary Watershed Science minor and an Associate in Applied Science degree in Water Quality Management, as well as a new Associate in Applied Science degree in Sustainable Agriculture.
+• Colorado Mesa University offers three degree and certificate programs focused on water: an interdisciplinary Watershed Science minor, an Associate in Applied Science degree in Sustainable Agriculture, and a River Studies & Leadership Certificate.

 • Faculty in both the natural sciences and the social sciences have expertise in water issues.